 Ultimately, the P30 Pro is a larger, beefier version of the P20 Pro that it replaces.
 That larger screen has a narrow aspect ratio, though, so it's easy to hold and puts it on par with the other sizeable screens we're seeing - take a look at the Samsung Galaxy S10+ as one obvious example.

-Despite this physical size, however, Huawei has foregone cramming more pixels into the Pro's screen - which we think could be taken as a mistake.
+Despite this physical size, however, Huawei has foregone cramming more pixels into the Pro's screen - which we think could be seen as a mistake.
 Imagine being able to watch crisper streams from Netflix, or zoom into those photos with extra eye-popping detail?
-Samsung offers a 3040 x 1440 resolution, which it turns off by default for the sake of battery life - and Huawei could easily have offered a similar solution for the best of both worlds, going high-res only when really needed or requested (as it stands it has a smart resolution mode that uses an HD+ (1560 x 720) resolution when it can).
+Samsung offers a 3040 x 1440 resolution, which it turns off by default for the sake of battery life, and Huawei could easily have offered a similar solution for the best of both worlds, going high-res only when really needed or requested (as it stands it has a smart resolution mode that uses an HD+ (1560 x 720) resolution when it can).

 The design also embodies some new ideas.
 Look up by that dewdrop notch and you won't see a speaker crammed into the edge next to it, because the P30 Pro doesn't have one.
 Instead, by using magnets to create vibrations in the screen, you'll hear audio projected into your ear.
 We've seen and tested this feature before in the Vivo Apex 2019 concept phone - and it's impressive to say the least.
-It works just fine, too, as we've found in long-winded calls with our credit card company (buying these £900 phones brings inevitable financial woes, eh?) - which is a good job, as a device like the Honor 20 sounds terrible by comparison given its speaker position.
+It works just fine, too, as we've found in long-winded calls with our credit card company (buying these pricey phones brings inevitable financial woes, eh?) - which is a good job, as a device like the Honor 20 sounds terrible by comparison given its speaker position.